bill-c-martin/bill-c-martin.github.io/_drafts/laravel-where-have-you-been-all-my-life.md

 ---
 layout: blog_post
-title: Laravel: Where Have You Been All My Life?
+title: Laravel, Where Have You Been All My Life?
 category: blog
 ---